GuyOnWifi/neural-net/README.md

 $$

 $$
-\text{Cross-Entropy} = - \sum_{i=1}^{n} y_i \log(\hat{y}_i)
+\text{Cross-Entropy} = -\sum_{i=1}^{n} y_i \log(\hat{y}_i)
 $$

 The goal of any neural network is to minimize the cost.

-## Backpropogation
+## Backpropagation
-The key to neural networks learning is the backpropogation algorithm.
+The key to neural networks learning is the backpropagation algorithm.
 What it does is computes the gradient of the cost function $\nabla C$, which tells you how much the weights and biases need to change to decrease the cost function.
 If that confuses you, think abut it this way: the gradient is just the slope of the tangent line to the equation.
-Say you had a curve and wanted to find a realtive minima.
-You can do that by calculating its derivitave (gradient in this case) and adjusting your x values until you reach the minimum.
+Say you had a curve and wanted to find a relative minima.
+You can do that by calculating its derivative (gradient in this case) and adjusting your x values until you reach the minimum.

-The backpropogation algorithm, as you can probably already guess, requires differentiaton and calculus.
+The backpropagation algorithm, as you can probably already guess, requires differentiation and calculus.
 Specifically, it uses a lot of the chain rule to determine gradients.

 One other important concept is the **learn rate**.
 The learn rate is the factor which we multiply our gradients by adding them onto our weights and biases.
 Remember, the derivative of a function only gives the instantaneous rate of change, so we'll need a learn rate that is small enough to give predictable behavior, but large enough so that training isn't too slow.

 ### Calculus symbols
-To start backpropogating, we'll first need the partial derivaitve of the last layer's activations to the cost function.
+To start backpropagating, we'll first need the partial derivative of the last layer's activations to the cost function.

 $$
 \frac{\partial C}{\partial a}